Interstate 95 in Maryland: Planning

 By 1969, the design concept team, a multidiscipline group assembled in 1966 by the city government to help design freeway routings that would not disrupt the city's fabric, the 10-D System had been replaced by the Baltimore 3-A Interstate and Boulevard System.
 In the 3-A system, I-95 was shifted south onto the Locust Point peninsula and eventually constructed there.
 Originally, I-95 was planned to cross the Patapsco River on a 180 ft bridge, but opposition to this crossing brought forth the Fort McHenry Tunnel, which made up the last part of I-95 to be completed within the city limits.
-I-70N would have run through Gwynns Falls/Leakin Park to terminate at I-95 near US 1 Alt. (with the I-170 spur serving the areas to the immediate west of the CBD, where it would terminate), while I-83 was shifted to a new alignment and planned to terminate at I-95 north of the Patapsco River.
-I-395 was also brought into existence under this plan; it was planned as a freeway spur from I-95 to the south edge of the CBD, connecting to a new route named City Boulevard (now known as Martin Luther King Jr. Boulevard).
-The 3-A System's result was that I-95 would act as a bypass of the CBD, with I-395 providing direct access.
+I-70N would have run through Gwynns Falls/Leakin Park to terminate at I-95 near US 1 Alt. (with the I-170 spur serving the areas to the immediate west of the central business district, where it would terminate), while I-83 was shifted to a new alignment and planned to terminate at I-95 north of the Patapsco River.
+I-395 was also brought into existence under this plan; it was planned as a freeway spur from I-95 to the south edge of the central business district, connecting to a new route named City Boulevard (now known as Martin Luther King Jr. Boulevard).
+The 3-A System's result was that I-95 would act as a bypass of the central business district, with I-395 providing direct access.

 Construction

 The first portion of I-95 in Baltimore was the southern 0.6 mi of the John F. Kennedy Memorial Highway, completed in 1963.
 By 1971, I-95 had entered Baltimore proper when it was completed between the Capital and Baltimore beltways; beyond the southern I-695 interchange, the highway came to a dead halt at US 1 Alt.
-By 1974, I-95 was under construction in East Baltimore between its current merge with I-895 south to a partial cloverleaf interchange with MD 150 (Eastern Avenue).
+By 1974, I-95 was under construction in East Baltimore between its current merge with I-895 south to a partial cloverleaf interchange with MD 150.
 By 1976, I-95 was under construction east of US 1 Alt. and south of MD 150.
-By 1981, I-95 was completed as far as I-395, and by 1984, with the construction of the Fort McHenry Tunnel quite advanced, the route was open as far as MD 2 west of the Patapsco and Boston Street/O'Donnell Street east of the Patapsco.
+By 1981, I-95 was completed as far as I-395, and by 1984, with the construction of the Fort McHenry Tunnel quite advanced, the route was open as far as MD 2 west of the Patapsco River and Boston Street/O'Donnell Street east of the Patapsco River.
 With the final opening of the tunnel on November 23, 1985, I-95 was finally completed within the city of Baltimore.

 Tolling

 Originally, the toll plaza at the north end of the Fort McHenry Tunnel was to be removed after the city of Baltimore repaid its share of the construction costs of the tunnel.
-However, the MDTA lobbied successfully to keep the toll plaza in place to prevent a traffic problem on I-95 within Baltimore.
+However, the Maryland Transportation Authority lobbied successfully to keep the toll plaza in place to prevent a traffic problem on I-95 within Baltimore.